stadawi12/nPlan/README.md

 `$ python3.9 -m venv .venv` then go ahead and source the new environment using `$ source .venv/bin/activate`

-3) Once that is done, you will be ready to install the necessary python packages to run my scripts, to do this, run
-`$ pip install -r requirements.txt`,
+3) First install torch using `$ pip install torch`
-this may take a while as I am using torch for my project which alone is ~1GB large, so make sure you have enough storage on your machine.

-4) you will get some errors during the installation, this is because I am using `torch_geometric` which cannot be downloaded using `pip install` in a straightforward manner.
+4) After torch is installed correctly, you will need to download `torch_geometric` which cannot be downloaded using `pip install` in a straightforward manner.
 To download the necessary `torch_geometric` packages, you will need to visit the
 [pytorch geometric installation page](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html) There you should follow steps 1, 2, 3, and in step 4 only install `torch_cluster` as `torch-spline-conv` is not needed for my application.
-Once you have installed all the necessary packages, run `$ pip install -r requirements.txt` again and make sure there are no errors this time.
+Once you have installed all the necessary torch packages, run `$ pip install -r requirements.txt`.
+You should now have all the requirements installed.

-4) Once all the requirements are installed, go to the `tests` directory using `$ cd tests` and run the `Makefile` writing
-`$ make` into the console, this will run all the unittests I have created making sure that the code works as intended.
+5) Once all the requirements are installed, go to the `tests` directory using `$ cd tests` and run the `Makefile` by writing `$ make` into the console, this will run all the unittests I have created making sure that the code works as intended.
 If the tests have passed, the code most likely works as intended and